-These barriers to care, which existed long before COVID, are causing too many to suffer in silence.
-Presently, only 36.1% of Latino adults aged 18 or older with a mental illness received services in 2021, compared to the U.S. average of 47.2%.
-Between 2010 and 2020, the suicide rate among male Latino adults (ages 20 to 64) increased by 35.7%, and the female rate increased by 40.6%.
+These barriers to care are causing too many to suffer in silence.
+Only 47.4% of Hispanic adults ages 18 or older with any mental illness received services in 2023.
+Between 2010 and 2020, the suicide rate among male Hispanic adults (ages 20 to 64) increased by 35.7%, and the female rate increased by 40.6%.
 Even those who are able to access services rarely receive the effective, culturally competent care they need.

 This bill would boost our continued efforts to reduce stigma and promote mental wellness while meeting the diverse needs of Latino communities across the country.
-As our nation confronts an unfolding mental health crisis exacerbated by the COVID-19 pandemic, this critical legislation reinforces the timeless message that there is zero shame in asking for help and that seeking support is a sign of strength.
+As our nation confronts an unfolding mental health crisis, this critical legislation reinforces the timeless message that there is zero shame in asking for help and that seeking support is a sign of strength.